Rohde-Schwarz/TrustedGRUB2/README.md

 ### 1.5 Known Bugs / Limitations

 * On some HP notebooks and workstations, TrustedGRUB2 is not able to do the kernel measurements due to a buggy BIOS.
 This means PCR 8,9 can contain bogus values.
 This seems to be especially the case if the core.img is bigger than 64KB.
-There is a workaround: uncomment `/* #define TGRUB_HP_WORKAROUND */` in tpm.h and see diskboot.S for further details.
+* For this We probably have found a workaround: HP desktop/laptop BIOS seems to be unable to handle blocks ending on 512 byte boundaries when measuring data.
+So we increase the number of bytes to read by 1 and also the number of sectors to read, which ensures that all bytes of core.img are read.
+For this to work correctly the loaded core.img must be padded with zeroes or some other fixed value. grub_mkimage has already been adjusted to pad core.img with zeroes to a 512 byte alignment.
+The missing zero byte has to be added by yourself.
+The workaround can be found in diskboot.S .
+Further uncomment `/* #define TGRUB_HP_WORKAROUND */` in tpm.h

 If you find any bugs, create an issue or send a mail to trustedgrub@sirrix.com